Interested in an undergraduate degree in Accounting? Take the next step!

 The College of Accounting offers well-designed accounting programmes created for a career in accounting.
 Our programmes are endorsed by several professional accounting bodies.
 UCT accounting graduates are highly regarded locally and internationally, given the quality of our qualifications and the performance of our graduates in the exams set by the respective professional accounting bodies.
 The College offers two undergraduate programmes: Bachelor of Commerce (BCom) specialising in Financial Accounting: Chartered Accountant stream; and Bachelor of Commerce (BCom) specialising in Financial Accounting: General Accountant stream.

-You can work as an accountant and auditor at firms or in the public sector, non-profit organisations, and large corporate businesses.
+You can work as an accountant and auditor in firms, the public sector, non-profit organisations, and large corporate businesses.
 People who qualify as accountants may also later choose careers in senior management or start their own businesses as entrepreneurs.

-An accounting professional is a member of a professional accounting body, who passed the exams set by the professional body.
+An accounting professional is a member of a professional accounting body who has been certified as demonstrating the necessary professional competencies and passed the exams set by the professional body.
 Different bodies have different requirements, but at a minimum, they require the completion of an endorsed undergraduate degree.
 Some may require a postgraduate accounting degree and, in some cases, require candidates to write the external qualifying examinations of the respective professional accounting body.
 In addition to university studies, the professional accounting bodies would require a period of monitored work experience.

 The College offers programmes that allow you to become a professional accountant affiliated with SAICA, ACCA, SAIPA, CIBA and CIMA (refer to the last question for links to the websites of the professional accounting bodies).